 Shared Ownership: All educators share responsibility and take ownership for student success

-For more guidance on implementation of these guiding principles and instructional values in the classroom, read our Instructional Values and Promising Practices.
+For more guidance on implementation of these guiding principles and instructional values in the classroom, read pages 50-54 in our ELD Instructional Guide.